agoering/spice-pinball/reference/proximity-sensor.md

 The signal produced by the proximity sensor is largest (near 5V) for objects held near the detector, and falls off to 0V as objects are moved farther away.

+**Technical Note:**

+These detectors use a [standard interrupt circuit](http://www.electroschematics.com/wp-content/uploads/2014/06/photo-interrupter.jpg)

+Both the IR interrupts and the IR reflection detectors are essentially an IR emitter-detector pair.
+The IR (infrared) LED will typically have a rated current of 15 mA, and hence will require  current limiting resistor of around 300 Ohms on the emitter Anode (+) side.
+The detector functions like an NPN transistor with the base terminal being activated with the IR signal.
+The resistor on its collector terminal can be 1K or 10K.
+The emitter resistor is determined by the current budget, and the detector resistor can be tweaked for sensitivity.